SUNSHINE COAST CHURCHES REFEREE’S ASSOCIATION INC.

-Inspect nets, corner flags, line marking and condition of the field (no matter if you’re the first or last game of the day), note down any faults and record them on the team sheet at the end of the game.
+Inspect nets, corner flags, line marking and condition of the field (no matter if you’re the first or last game of the day), note down any faults and record them in the commentys section of the electronic team sheet at the end of the game.

 Select a ball from each team and make sure it complies with Law 2.
 Give the spare ball to an assistant referee.
 He/She should place it near the half way line.

 Note: The Referee is not responsible for determining the eligibility of players to participate in a match.
-In cases where there is disagreement between teams related to player eligibility (such as ID cards, incorrect division, age group/cross playing, suspension), note the issue on the respective Team sheet.
+In cases where there is disagreement between teams related to player eligibility (such as incorrect division, age group/cross playing, suspension), note the issue in the comments section of the electronic Team sheet.

 Starting the Match